music literature movies Index About

 -fromThe Next Messiah

-So what if the surprise quotient had more to do with me, my surroundings, and more to due to the timing of my winter Seasonal Affective Disorder malaise than anything with the music itself?
-No apology needed.
-A general lack of sunshine never ceases to jar no matter how many Januaries you have endured.
-It is like walking home from work in the early evening black hole of post-daylight savings, cutting straight into the teeth of a slice-’em-up-dice-’em-up-45 MPH wind tunnel, when you feel the burn of icicle tears that prick as smart as bee stings.
-The long laboring thaw at home under blankets is hours of Oolong in the making.
-The time of year finds you trying to regroup, throwing another one on the fire and listening to the crackle of wood drown out the howling bitter hiss of winter.
+So what if the surprise quotient had more to do with me, my surroundings, and a malaise resulting from a Seasonal Affective Disorder than it had anything to do with the music itself?
+No apology was needed.
+A general lack of sunshine never ceases to jar and depress no matter how many Chicago Januaries you have endured.
+Walking home from work in the early evening black hole of post-apocalyptic-daylight-savings nights, you cut straight into the teeth of a slice-’em-up-dice-’em-up-45 MPH wind tunnel, and feel the burn of icicle tears on your cheeks that prick as smart as bee stings.
+A long laboring thaw at home under blankets is hours of Oolong in the making.
+The time of year finds you in a perpetual deep freeze.
+You throw another log on the fire and listen to the crackle of wood in order to drown out the howling bitter hiss of winter.

 “We build ourselves a fire